hwi/HWIOAuthBundle/Resources/doc/03_configuration.md

                 oauth_entity:
                     class: MyBundle:User
                     property: username

+If you're familiar with the security component, you might have noticed that contrary to the form login listener, we don't disable security on the `login_path`.
+This is needed for this firewall to work _as expected_ when you hit the login page.

 Please note that most of these options are *optional* under certain conditions.
 Mostly, when you're using a provider that comes pre-configured with them.
 See the [built-in OAuth providers page](04_builtin_oauth_providers.md) for more information on that.